Hurricane Stories

 -

-Kaye DeHayes and her husband stayed in their elevated bungalow on Fort Myers Beach as Hurricane Ian approached.
-Long time residents, they believed they were prepared, but the storm proved that every hurricane brings new dangers.
+Kaye DeHays and her husband stayed in their elevated bungalow on Fort Myers Beach as Hurricane Ian approached.
+They believed they were prepared, but the storm proved that every hurricane brings new dangers.

 -